 Weight gain

-Both cancer itself and cancer treatments can often cause changes in your appetite and body weight.
+Cancer itself as well as cancer treatments can often cause changes in your appetite and body weight.
 If you’re concerned about weight gain during breast cancer treatment, talk with your doctor.
 They can recommend ways to help you manage a weight that’s healthy for you.

 Back or joint pain